sdascconf/sdasc2019/source/index.rst

-With increasing importance of statistical inference methods and their use at large cloud and warehouse-scale computing industry, we propose a workshop called Scalable Data Analytics Methods in Scientific Computing (SDASC).
+With increasing importance of statistical inference methods and their use at large cloud and warehouse-scale computing industry, we propose a workshop called Scalable Data Analytics in Scientific Computing (SDASC).
 It will feature automated data analysis efforts on the convergence of computational science, HPC, and large scale data analytics and inference.
 The workshop will focus on integration of the HPC techniques and statistical learning and